samratb601/easy-share/README.md

 - **Frontend:** [Next.js](https://nextjs.org/) v13 - A React framework for building server-rendered and statically generated web applications.

+- **Backend:** [Next.js](https://nextjs.org/) v13 -  Used in conjunction with its API routes to handle server-side logic and build server-rendered applications.

 - **Database:** [MongoDB](https://www.mongodb.com/) - A NoSQL database for storing file metadata.

 ## How to Use